It is an allegory of corrupted power set amid a retreat of Christian Democrat politicians who conduct spiritual exercises together.

-Made in the same period of Illustrious corpses (1976) by Francesco Rosi, also inspired by a work by Sciascia, Todo modo contributes to the efforts of Italian cinema in questioning the political future of a country in crisis.
-In 2014 the film was restored thanks to the work of the Bologna Film Library and the National Cinema Museum of Turin.
+Todo modo, made at the same time as Francesco Rosi’s Illustrious Corpses (1976), and inspired by a work by Sciascia, contributes to the efforts of Italian film in challenging the political destiny of a country in crisis.
+The picture was restored in 2014 owing to the efforts of the Bologna Film Library and the Turin National Cinema Museum.